theobald-software/kb.theobald-software.github.io/content/_xtract-is/Execute-ssis-packages-between-cloud-data-stores-and-a-private-network-data-storage.md

 weight: 16
 ---

-### About

-The following article describes the secure data integration approach and shows the necessary steps to execute SSIS packages accessing an SAP source (Xtract Connection), which is located in a private network (domain) for security reasons.
+The following article describes the secure data integration approach and the necessary steps to execute SSIS packages that access an SAP source (Xtract Connection) located in a private network (domain).

 To perform data integration securely in a private network environment without a direct line-of-sight from the public cloud environment, you can install a self-hosted IR in your on-premises environment behind a firewall, or inside a virtual private network.
 The self-hosted integration runtime only makes outbound HTTP-based connections to the internet.
 The Xtract Connection (SAP connection) with the property *ConnectByProxy = True* is used to implement access to the local network using the Self-Hosted Integration Runtime (SHIR).

 ### Prerequisites